ClementBellier/P7-Groupomania/README.md

 I create this front with Vite, ReactJs, React-router
 ## Lessons Learned

-This is my first fullstack big project and my first time with ReactJs.
+This is my first fullstack project and my first time with ReactJs.
 I love React and I'm sure I want to do front for the rest of my life.

 There is still a lot of work to make this project perfect.